Ayesha049/Our-Book-Our-Deal/README.md

 # Our-Book-Our-Deal
-Our Book Our Deal is a non-profutable book exchange platform for students.
+Our Book Our Deal is a non-profitable book exchange platform for students.